AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 and their capabilities.
 During the creation of the logical device the SYCL runtime finds the first Vulkan queue family which supports compute, and creates a single single queue to tie to the logical device.
-All `sycl::queue` objects created map to that single queue, but each have control their own command-buffers to use with that queue.
+All `sycl::queue` objects created map to that single queue, but each have control over their own command-buffers to use with that queue.

 Each queue submission is in it's own command-buffer, recorded with a single-submit bit.